 As mentioned above, the first limitation that came up when achieving our goals was the origin of the data.
 Due to the nature of the OR where our patients’ data is collected, the samples used to both train and test the model are composed mainly by individuals of female sex, from Mediterranean origin and of advanced age.
 This clear under representation of male sex, different ethnics and ages limits the possibility of model generalisation.
 In order to evaluate the models’ applicability to individuals of different characteristics than the ones used to train and test the model further validation tasks should be performed.

-On the other hand, the model is not simply a LoC model, but a ML model trained to predict loss of verbal response event at the phase of anaesthesia induction.
+On the other hand, the model is not simply a LoC model, but a ML model trained to predict loss of verbal response, as a surrogate measure of LOC, event during induction of general anaesthesia.
 This means that as the samples used to train the model where from 60s before and after the patients fell unconscious, the applicability of the model to assess consciousness state of the patient at any other moment of the intervention rather than anaeshtesia induction would not correspond without previous validation.
-Also, the model does not predict LoC, but loss of verbal response.
+Also, the model does not predict LoC, but loss of verbal response as a surrogate measure of LOC.
 This is due to the limitation of LoC concept, which has no scientifically defined measurable expression, and therefore loss of verbal response is the used to assess LoC.

 Furthermore, the inputs of the model, which go from NIBP to HR and Remifentanil and Propofol effect site concentrations limit the types of general anaesthesia where the model can be used.
 It is therefore straightforward that the model is limited to TIVA-TCI Propofol and Remifentanil mediated general anaesthesia.
 In the same direction, another limitation of the project is the necessity of software integration, as the four input variables mentioned above come from Anaesthesia monitor (NIBP and HR) and from the TCI automatic pumps (CePropo and CeRemi).
 Without the integration of this information, it is not possible for the model to compute the predictions.